In the following video, we’ve teamed up with 1992 Olympic gold medallist Chris Boardman, who explains the nature of the omnium and how it’s won.

 The omnium will make its Olympic debut in London and its inclusion has been controversial.
-Out has gone the men's and women's individual pursuit - Bradley Wiggins' favoured event - as well as the men's and women's points race, and men's Madison.
-Team sprint, team pursuit and keirin have been added to the women's schedule, in a bid to have a more equal spread for both sexes, with the Omnium new for men and women.
+It has meant that the men’s and women’s individual pursuit – Bradley Wiggins’ favoured event – as well as the men’s and women’s points race, and men’s Madison have all been axed as individual events.
+Team sprint, team pursuit and keirin have been added to the women’s schedule, in a bid to have a more equal spread for both sexes, with the omnium new for men and women.

 The Elimination Race